bethanx/hodgkin-huxley-simulator/README.md

 This is a web-based version of the Hodgkin and Huxley simulator (HHsim) created by David S. Touretzky, Mark V. Albert, Nathaniel D. Daw, Alok Ladsariya and Mahtiyar Bonakdarpour.
 The simulator was a fantastic tool for my learning, but it is no longer compatible with newer versions of Matlab.
-I'm making this project a) to make this tool more accessible and b) because I want more coding practice lol
+I'm making this project a) to make this tool more accessible and b) for my own practice & understanding

 I encourage you to check out the original simulator here: https://www.cs.cmu.edu/~dst/HHsim/